faulandcc/GesturePatternViewXF/README.md

 * LineDrawnColorProperty = The color to use for a drawn line.
 * LineDrawnStrokeWidth = The stroke width of a drawn line.
 * Vibrate = Vibrate when touching a touch point.
+* GestureCompletedCommand = Command is executed when gesture pattern completed.

 #### Screenshot